 Once, I worked for a client on Upwork.
 He gave me his credit card details and even full access to the back end of his million dollars online business website.

-Now you know how far honest relationships can fly.
+Now you know how far those honest relationships can fly.

 I have never been afraid to fail.
 That is why I’m here today.
 You should not too.
 If you have failed a test, nobody sees your results but you.
 You can hide your failed tests from clients.

 Let your clients see your skills with proof.
-I usually ask them to go through my personal social media profiles (because I’m a social media marketer) and see how I grow my own profiles.
-Then they’ll know that I can give the same service for them too.
+I usually ask them to go through my personal social media profiles (because I’m a social media marketer) and see how I grow my personal profiles.

 You are doing business.
 Keep that in mind from the very first day.
 Business needs promotion.
 People won’t find you until you promote yourself.

 Social media profiles are the best place for newbies.
-LinkedIn and Twitter are very powerful platforms.
+LinkedIn and Twitter are compelling platforms.
 Make sure you keep your social profiles up to date.

-You can set up your personal website using these FREE website builders such as WordPress, Weebly, Wix, and Drupal.
-No coding knowledge required.
-Just drag and drop.
-Don’t believe me.
-Try yourself.
-You’ll be able to create an amazing portfolio website within 2-3 days.
+You can set up your personal website using these FREE platforms such as WordPress, Weebly, Wix, and Drupal.

 Be selective.
-Before applying for a job, go through client’s profile and read previous feedbacks.
-Some clients do not satisfy with anything and always give bad comments for their freelancers.
-You can see this, especially in SEO related jobs
+Before applying for a job, go through the client’s profile and read previous feedbacks.
+Some clients do not satisfy with anything and always give nasty comments to their freelancers.

 Don’t apply for their jobs.

-• Payment method verified clients (So many spam job posts out there)
+- a verified payment method (So many spam job posts out there)

-If you picked up your client well, no harm would come.
+If you carefully picked your client, no harm would come.

 Consider how you give the best quality service and pricing up.
 Go cheap is not the right business plan.

-I have learned those things by working on Upwork for years and lot more things to tell you.
-But, this article is long enough.
-So, I will write a series of articles about FREELANCING with my own experiences.
-Stay connected.
+I have learned those things by working on Upwork for years, with many more things to tell you.
+But this article is long enough.
+So, I will write a series of articles about Freelancing with my own experiences.